ReallySecureShell/Simple_Encryption_Setup/README.md

 ## 2.0: Pre-Setup

 You <b>cannot</b> encrypt your system while it's in use.
 You must boot into another system to run this script.
-A good choice is to burn a Clonezilla ISO to a USB drive.
-Clonezilla has all the software that we need to setup encryption on the main drive.<br>
+A good choice is to burn a Clonezilla ISO to a USB drive.<br>

 Also be sure to unplug/disable any device that you do not want encrypted.
 This only applies to devices listed in your /etc/fstab.